jsh/trendlist/README.md

 Almost no operations with trends require storing the actual, **x_i** values that make up the trend;
 it's enough to keep track of the trend mean and trend length.
-The trendlist package defines the class `Trend`, which only stores these two values, and another class `Trendlist`, a subclass of `List`, which represents lists of `Trend`s.
+The `trendlist` package defines the class `Trend`, which only stores these two values, and another class `TrendList`, a subclass of `List`, which represents lists of `Trend`s.

+This gives reasonable performance.
+You can use these to turn a sequence of a million floats into a TrendList in a couple of seconds.

 ### Trends Have Cool Properties